Bojo-io/universal-mcp-client/README.md

 *   **Multi-LLM Provider Support:** Seamlessly switch between Anthropic (Claude), OpenAI (GPT models), Google (Gemini models), and DeepSeek (DeepSeek models).
 *   **MCP SDK Integration:** Uses the official MCP SDK for standardized tool discovery and execution with MCP servers.
 *   **Multi-modal LLM Interaction:** Supports image input for vision-capable models from Anthropic, OpenAI, and Google.
 Tools returning images (e.g., screenshots) can be analyzed by the LLM.
+The prompt used for this analysis (specifically the part instructing the LLM on its capabilities, like identifying pixel coordinates) is configurable.
 *   **Command-Line Interface:** Interactive CLI for sending queries and managing the client.
 *   **Dynamic Provider Switching & Context Preservation:** Change LLM providers and models on-the-fly.
 Conversation history, including text and images (where supported by provider transitions), is preserved.
 *   **Configurable System Message:** Customize the system message sent to the LLM via `config.json` or environment variables.
+*   **Configurable Image Analysis Prompt Suffix:** Customize the trailing part of the prompt used when asking the LLM to analyze an image returned by a tool.
 *   **Conversation History Limit:** Control the length of the conversation history to manage context and token usage.
 *   **Stdio Transport for MCP Servers:** Primarily uses stdio for connecting to local or npx-run MCP servers.
 *   **Streamable HTTP Transport Support:** Connect to remote MCP servers that expose a Streamable HTTP interface (replaces the older HTTP+SSE).